bait-lang/bait/docs/docs.md

 > Everything has to be imported.

 ## Attributes
-Various attributes are supported that change the behaviour of functions.
+Various attributes are supported that change the behaviour of functions and struct fields.
-They are written as `@name: 'value'` before the function declaration.
+They are written as `@name: 'value'` before the respective declaration.

 ### Deprecation of Functions
 Functions can be marked as deprecated to trigger compiler warnings when they are used.